 Taught or research?

 Once you've decided to study at postgraduate level you need to choose between taught and research opportunities.
-To help you find the right option, take a look at our taught or research page.
+To help you find the right option, take a look at our Choosing your postgraduate qualification page.